 - Set a bedtime– Yes, your child may complain that their friends don’t have to go to bed as early as they do, but encourage them by telling them how much better they will feel and how much more energy they will have and be sure to enforce the time you set for your child to go to bed.

 - Create a relaxing sleep environment– Eliminate sending a child to bed for poor behavior.
 You do not want them to think that bedtime is punishment.
 Provide some sort of white noise in their room such as a fan or vaporizer to cover up noise outside of their room when it is time for bed.
 Keep the lights in the house dim around bedtime, so your child can differentiate between day and night time inside of your home.

-- Cut back on TV– There is no need to have TV or computer in your child’s bedroom.
-TV can keep your child’s attention causing them to stay up longer than they need, and has also been linked to a poor nights sleep.
+- Cut back on TV– There is no need to have a TV or computer in your child’s bedroom.
+TV can keep your child’s attention causing them to stay up longer than they need and has also been linked to a poor night’s sleep.

+A healthy sleep pattern will benefit your child.
 Be sure to talk with your child about their sleep habits and pattern.
-Helping them understand how important a good nights sleep is will ease the process of enforcing a positive bed time routine.
+Helping them understand how important a good night’s sleep is will ease the process of enforcing a positive bedtime routine.